Contents

 The Full Guide to Automated Data Annotation

-Automated data annotation is a way to harness the power of AI-assisted tools and software to accelerate and improve the quality of creating and applying labels to images and videos for computer vision models.
+Automated data annotation is a way to use AI-assisted tools and software to accelerate and improve the quality of creating and applying labels to images and videos for computer vision models.

-Automated data annotations and labels have a massive impact on the accuracy, outputs, and results that algorithmic models generate.
+Automated data annotations and labels greatly impact the accuracy, outputs, and results that algorithmic models generate.

-Artificial intelligence (AI), computer vision (CV), and machine learning (ML) models require high-quality and large quantities of annotated data, and the most cost and time-effective way of delivering that is through automation.
+Artificial intelligence (AI), computer vision (CV), and machine learning (ML) models require high-quality and large quantities of annotated data, and the most cost-effective and time-effective way of delivering that is through automation.

 Automated data annotation and labeling, normally using AI-based tools and software, makes a project run much smoother and faster.
 Compared to manual data labeling, automation can take manual, human-produced labels and apply them across vast datasets.